 Irrigator extractive use capacity refers to the potential irrigator volume of water that can be extracted.
-This is separate to water extraction for the urban water supplies and the allocation of costs for environmental and community benefits.
+This is separate to the capacity assigned to water extraction for the urban water supplies and the allocation of costs for environmental, economic and community benefits.